Talleeenos69/server-writeup/writeUp.md

 Source : eno1 (your primary network connection)
 Model : e1000e (PCI)
 ```
-This allows the virtual machine to be assigned an IP address on the LAN so we can secure shell into it and access the future web interface.
+This allows the virtual machine to be assigned an IP address on the LAN (Local Area Network) so we can secure shell (SSH) into it and access the future web interface.